intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ## Yarn Cluster
 When running programs on yarn-cluster mode with `bigdl-submit`, we need:
-* Set the `archives` argument to the location of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
+* Set the `archives` argument to the path of the Conda archive, which will be upload to remote resources(i.e. HDFS) and distributed between executors.
 ```bash
 --archives environment.tar.gz#environment
 ```